jakob-heller/fflogs-scraping/README.md

 * Pandas

 * Firefox
-> Since we use a Firefox sebdriver we need a full-install of Firefox.
+> Since we use a Firefox webdriver we need a full-install of Firefox.

 <a name="start"></a>
 ## Getting Started